Virus Protection: 4 “Healthy” Foods That Can Actually Tear Down Your Immune System

 But does that really mean it’s good for you, or is it just an advertising gimmick?
 You might be surprised.
 Here are 4 foods that have a “healthy” reputation but are really just more of the same old junk disguised as healthy.

-Given the current climate where we’re all concerned about getting and/or fighting the Coronavirus and other infectious viruses, we need to be especially careful to keep our immune systems strong.
+Given the current climate where we’re all concerned about getting and/or fighting the a variety of infectious viruses, we need to be especially careful to keep our immune systems strong.
 Sugar and artificial additives tear down our immune systems.
 They are not just bad for us, but during this time where there’s so many threats from viruses, they can be downright dangerous.

 Fruit juices